Comparing Type Systems for Deadlock Freedom: Translating into

 where $G'_{a_1} \in \chrpv{\wn U.\nilT}{a_1}{\Psi}$ and $G'_{a_2} \in \chrpv{\oc U.\nilT}{a_2}{\Psi}$ are obtained using the refined definition of characteristic processes.
 With the refined definition, we have that

 Thus, the characteristic processes of a type are still independently defined but now implement a bridging session $c_{a_1a_2}$, which ensures that the name received along $a_1$ in $G'_{a_1}$ is the same name outputted along $a_2$ in $G'_{a_2}$.
 The characteristic process of a typing context guarantees that bridging sessions are properly composed.
-This way, the value dependence between $a_1$ and $a_2$, present in $P$, has been preserved in $Q'$ as a result of the refined rewriting. \end{example}
+This way, the value dependence between $a_1$ and $a_2$, present in $P$, has been preserved in $Q'$ as a result of the refined translation. \end{example}

 Although intuitive, the way in which $\encCPalt{\cdot}{}$ improves over $\encCP{\cdot}{}$ is somewhat implicit, because value dependencies are accounted for by the revised definitions of characteristic processes and catalyzers as restricted (hidden) sessions.
-Therefore, the implemented value dependencies in these definitions does not influence the observable behavior of the rewritten process.
-Formalizing the advantages of $\encCPalt{\cdot}{}$ over $\encCP{\cdot}{}$ is a challenging question for future work, because it requires devising new notions of observables for typed processes that ``look inside'' reductions to ensure that values are forwarded appropriately between the two independent sessions.
+Therefore, the implemented value dependencies in these definitions does not influence the observable behavior of the translated process.
+Formalizing the advantages of $\encCPalt{\cdot}{}$ over $\encCP{\cdot}{}$ is an interesting question for future work, because it requires devising new notions of observables for typed processes that ``look inside'' reductions to ensure that values are forwarded appropriately between the two independent sessions.